What to do with kids in NYC!

-The second largest library in the US, second only to the Library of Congress is a beautiful respite from the heat or cold of New York City.
+The second largest library in the US, second only to the Library of Congress, the New York Public Library, or NYPL, is a beautiful respite from the heat or cold of New York City.
 Here, you can browse the 53 million items contained in its walls, stop by Amy’s Bread Cafe for a snack and see the original stuffed animals that inspired A.A.
 Milne’s Whinnie the Pooh.

-Also, anyone can get a New York City Library card!
+Also, anyone can get a New York Public Library card!
 So why not!?

 Even though the kids will probably be exhausted by the time the sun goes down, New York City at night is something everyone should see once.
 It’s not called the city that never sleeps for no reason!

 Times Square is a great choice if you’re looking for the best things to do in NYC at night.
 It’s one of those places that you just have to see to believe!
 At the junction of Broadway and 7th Avenue lies a stretch of the city brightly lit with ads, the largest of the named the “jumbotron.”

 Note: It can be a bit of a sensory overload if you have sensitive children.
 Also beware of the “naked cowboy” and other nudity in the square!

 The green copper statue of Libertas, the Roman goddess was a gift from France to the United States that stands at the entrance to New York as a symbol of immigration, acceptance and freedom.
 Buy a timed ticket in advance to take a boat ride to Liberty Island and go inside or walk around the island.